Beta Pictoris: Falling evaporating bodies

 The spectrum of Beta Pictoris shows strong short-term variability that was first noticed in the red-shifted part of various absorption lines, which was interpreted as being caused by material falling onto the star.
 The source of this material was suggested to be small comet-like objects on orbits which take them close to the star where they begin to evaporate, termed the "falling evaporating bodies" model.
 Transient blue-shifted absorption events were also detected, though less frequently: these may represent a second group of objects on a different set of orbits.
 Detailed modeling indicates the falling evaporating bodies are unlikely to be mainly icy like comets, but instead are probably composed of a mixed dust and ice core with a crust of refractory material.
 These objects may have been perturbed onto their star-grazing orbits by the gravitational influence of a planet in a mildly eccentric orbit around Beta Pictoris at a distance of roughly 10 AU from the star.
 Falling evaporating bodies may also be responsible for the presence of gas located high above the plane of the main debris disk.
 A study from 2019 reported transiting exocomets with TESS.
 The dips are asymmetric in nature and are consistent with models of evaporating comets crossing the disc of the star.
 The comets are in a highly eccentric orbit and are non-periodic.
+In 2025 a paper was published that studied 17 years of HARPS observations, spanning 9000 observations.
+The work studied the calcium II and sodium I lines.
+Sodium was mostly absent, except for two nights with a 2% deep line and a 1% deep feature over 13 nights in 2004.
+These sodium detections occur during deep calcium absorption.
+The study found long-lived calcium absorption in 2017 and 2018 that persist for over a year, which is difficult to explain with the classical exocomet model.
+In 2019 two strongly accelerating blue-shifted exocomets are seen.
+These show a departure from Keplerian motion and can be explained by the breakup of comet nuclei, shortly after the periastron passages.